EntityOfCensus/eoc-survey-sync/README.md

 3. **`RegisterRespondent(respondent_name, age, sex, geolocation)`**:
    - Registers a new respondent, creates an **AO node** for them, and initializes it with the latest schema.
-   - Stores respondent metadata, including **age, sex, and geolocation**, for use in advanced target group filtering.
+   - Stores respondent metadata and provides the respondent with a standardized questionnaire to complete.
    - Logs the respondent's registration in the `AuditLog`.

 4. **`UpdateSchemaVersion(schema_sql, description)`**: